elsheraey/eventat/README.md

-# Hackathons
+# Eventat

-This repository showcases my participation in various hackathons and technical events.
+This repository showcases my participation in various technical events including hackathons, technical events, etc...

 It includes brief descriptions of the challenges tackled and the solutions proposed during each event.